 Rose is afraid of walls

-Two years of genocide have made left my three-year-old niece traumatised.
+Two years of genocide have left my three-year-old niece traumatised.
 Fear and anxiety shape her childhood.

 In Gaza, children do not merely experience fear amid the constant bombardment and death.
 Fear has come to redefine the simplest concepts in every aspect of their lives.